Instalab

 Already Allergic to Dust Mites

-You have known dust mite or cockroach allergy and want to know if shared proteins put you at risk for a shellfish reaction.
+You have dust mite or cockroach allergy and want to know whether the cross-reactive proteins put you at real risk when eating shellfish.

 About Northern Prawn IgE